 Yummy and Easy Holiday Cookies: Make, Refrigerate, Eat!

-Several years ago I stopped making batches of Christmas cookies.
-Some were pretty.
-Some were messy.
-All were sweet.
 Then I discovered the simple recipe below (also pictured above).
-The first year I made these easy fridge cookies they outscored other holiday cookies.
+The first year I made these easy fridge cookies they outscored other holiday treats.
 Our children begged for their own roll.
 Now my grandchildren line up for their fair share.
+Tada!
+I share the simple recipe with you.
+Yes they sweetened condensed milk make them so.

 Holiday Fridge Cookies